attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 In this file you can change the following variables:

-- `maintitle` - This is what it looks like.
+- `MAIN_TITLE` - This is what it looks like.
 Please use double quotes when setting up your own title/
-- `rightpanel` - Defaults to `true`.
+- `RIGHT_PANEL` - Defaults to `true`.
 If you change this value to `false`, the right panel will no longer be displayed (requires restart)
-- `normalmenuheight` - Is the height of the main menu.
+- `normal_menu_height` - Is the height of the main menu.
 Allow 2 spaces for top and bottom padding, so a value of 11 will hold 9 entries
-- `submenuheight` - is the height of the sub-menus, similarly with padding
+- `sub_menu_height` - is the height of the sub-menus, similarly with padding
-- `rightpanelwidth` - is the width of the right panel in characters.
+- `RIGHT_PANEL_WIDTH` - is the width of the right panel in characters.
 (No!
 Really?!).
 You only need change this if you decide to change those items
-- `defaulteditor` - this will be automatically set, when you first attempt to edit config files from within Lazy Admin.
+- `DEFAULT_EDITOR` - this will be automatically set, when you first attempt to edit config files from within Lazy Admin.
 You can change it manually any time.
-- `displaylineconnectors` - Defaults to `true`.
+- `DISPLAY_LINE_CONNECTORS` - Defaults to `true`.
 The other possible value is  (you guessed it right): `false`.
 Line connectors are the little characters that make the 90° connections between lines.
 Turn it off if you experience drawing issues (like on mobile terminal emulators, or if your emulator does not use fixed width characters for some reason, etc.)

 So that's about it.
 You can expect more rants to accompany later versions.